MBerka/presentations/README.md

 # presentations
-Software presentations free for open source adaptation - please attribute.
+These are past technical presentations on systems that I have worked with.
+Presentations are free for open source adaptation.
+Please attribute, and feel free to get in touch with more specific requests.